bcbioclub/covid19-notebooks/README.md

 1. We begin by downloading genome data (fasta files).
 1. Then we split into two paths:
-   - Python code - was written to find differences (mutations) between the original Wuhan COVID-19 strain genome and other strains we selected.
+   - Python code - was written to find differences (mutations) between the original Wuhan COVID-19 genome and other strains we selected.
-   - Phylogenetic trees - were generated that analyzed all of the selected COVID-19 strain genomes together and hypothesized how mutations affected evolution.
+   - Phylogenetic trees - were generated from machine analysis of all the selected COVID-19 genomes.
+Each branch hypothesizes a mutation that connects strains evolutionarily.
 1. Our last objective is to bring our findings (mutations) from both paths together.
-   - Our hope is that mutations we find in the trees will also be found by our Python code.
+   - Our hope is that the mutations we find in the trees will also be found by our Python code.